jordansissel/experiments/ruby/eventmachine-speed/README.md

        eventmachine | jruby/  1.8.7 |    86.39 | 115756.82   (--fast)
        eventmachine | jruby/  1.9.2 |    82.98 | 120508.06   (--fast --1.9)

-The 'raw' wire format n logporter doesn't parse anything on receipt.
+The 'raw' wire format in logporter doesn't parse anything on receipt.
 It just create an event with the current time, client address, etc.

 # Conclusions